hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule_set_association.html.markdown

 * `cdn_frontdoor_rule_set_ids` - (Required) One or more Front Door Rule Set IDs which are associated with the Front Door Route.

--> **NOTE:** This should include all of the Front Door Rule Set resources that the Front Door Route is associated with.
-If the list of Front Door Rule Sets is not complete you will receive the service side error `This resource is still associated with a route.
-Please delete the association with the route first before deleting this resource.` when you attempt to `destroy`/`delete` your Front Door Rule Set.
+-> **NOTE:** This must include all of the Front Door Rule Set resources that the Front Door Route is associated with.
+If the list of Front Door Rule Sets is not complete you will receive and error instructing to include the missing Front Door Rule Set resources.

 ## Attributes Reference